banisterious/obsidian-oneirometrics/docs/USAGE.md

 For comprehensive information about layout options, styling features, and theme integration, see the [Layout and Styling Technical Specification](LAYOUT_AND_STYLING.md).

+## State Persistence

+The plugin maintains your preferences across sessions, including expanded/collapsed states for dream entries.
+For detailed information about state persistence features and implementation, see the [State Persistence](STATE_PERSISTENCE.md) documentation.

 ## Troubleshooting

 ### Common Issues